 Be sure to add plenty of pages inside and if possible, use thick, sturdy paper that will not rip if it gets a little damp or beaten while the children are out and about.

 Another nice touch that you could include into your nature journals is to add small plastic pouches or pockets so that the children can store and keep small pebbles, shells and other exciting materials.
-They can then bring them back to nursery and continue to explore their discoveries in other areas.
+They can then bring them back to the nursery and continue to explore their discoveries in other areas.

 Once your nature journals are ready, collect some pencils, glue, sticky tape and scissors and take the children outdoors!
 It really doesn’t matter where you go, the woods, the beach, the garden or a walk around the block, but as you’re playing and exploring, encourage the children to collect small natural items that they find interesting, or draw a picture of them, or write the words!